What Are Issuer-Sponsored Shares?

 - Payment – Funds are transferred to your nominated bank account the business day after settlement (T+2)

 In practice, most sales are finalised and paid out within a few business days.
+Learn more about how long it takes to sell SRN shares in Australia here.

 Is It Safe?